FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 - United Kingdom: Aligns with EU regulations post-Brexit.

-Explicit approvals and harmonized assumptions are common, though formulators should verify specific country requirements due to potential variability.
+Regulatory frameworks generally support its use in both flavor and fragrance applications, with harmonized assumptions across regions.
+However, formulators should verify specific country regulations due to potential variability.

 Citation hooks: FEMA; EFSA; national authority publications